Skip to content

 Run it with sensible defaults

 Using saving discipline of 7, spending awareness of 6, risk comfort of 5, planning horizon of 6, the calculation works out to 60 / 100.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Saving Discipline (1-10), Spending Awareness (1-10), Risk Comfort (1-10), and Planning Horizon (1-10) — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works